 By Tim Lambert

-Mary Seacole was a businesswoman and writer of the 19th century.
+Mary Seacole was a famous woman of the 19th century.
 She was born Mary Jane Grant in Kingston, Jamaica in 1805.
 (At that time Jamaica was part of the British Empire).
 Her father was a white Scottish soldier in the British army.
 Her mother was of mixed race.
 Her mother ran a boarding house for army officers and their families.
 Mary’s mother also made her own herbal medicines and Mary learned from her.

-In 1851 Mary went to Panama to visit her brother run who ran a hotel there.
-She opened a restaurant.
+In 1851 Mary went to Panama to visit her brother who ran a hotel there.
+She herself opened a restaurant.
 Meanwhile, there was an outbreak of cholera.
 Seacole tried to treat some of the sick.
 However, in 1853 Mary returned to Jamaica.
 There was an outbreak of yellow fever.
-Again Mary tried to treat the sick.
+Again Mary tried to treat the sick with her herbal medicines.

 The Crimean War